maboyu0424/Casestudy/README.md

 IRFAN AMRAN 1923607

-Due to our project is not so big , so we can say that:
+Due to our project is not so big , so we just directly separated it like this:

-Maboyu is more responsible for the dart code, and Ifran is more focus on the html part.
+Maboyu is more responsible for the dart codind, and Ifran is more focus on the html part.

 Just like this: